Sponge city rooftop systems: Sponge rooftop design, stormwater management and Real life examples

 How urban rooftop sponge systems work ?

 Like any other drainage system urban rooftop sponge systems also mimic the natural water cycle right above our heads.
-At their core they use layered, absorbent materials to temporarily stores rainwater and the slowly release it.
+At their core they use layered, absorbent materials to temporarily store rainwater and slowly release it.

-Engineered Soil Mix: Regular soil are heavy but A lightweight blend is designed to absorb water without collapsing.
+Engineered Soil Mix: Regular soil is heavy but A lightweight blend is designed to absorb water without collapsing.
 It also helps to filter pollutants before they reach drains.

-Water-Retaining Layers: Beneath the soil it includes high capacity drainage board for retention mat that can hold excess rainwater during heavy storms- it acts like a rooftop sponge.
+Water-Retaining Layers: Beneath the soil it includes high high-capacity drainage board for a retention mat that can hold excess rainwater during heavy storms- it acts like a rooftop sponge.

-Vegetation Cover: In sponge city rooftop systems native plant or drought resistant greenery are chosen for the ability to survive on minimal water and yet promoting transpiration.
-Vegetation in vertical forest.
+Vegetation Cover: In sponge city rooftop systems native plants or drought-resistant greenery are chosen for their ability to survive on minimal water while promoting inspiration.
+Vegetation in a vertical forest.

 Overflow Controls: integrated outlets or weep holes prevent structural overload by slowly directing excess water to external stormwater systems or reuse tanks.